 The purpose of this poster is to introduce Conjoint Behavioral Consultation via Distance delivery (CBC-D) as a potential intervention service for rural educators.
 This poster provides a detailed description of the CBC-D process and practical considerations when using tele-education technology to deliver consultation services to rural schools.
-Implications for school psychology practice and future research are discussed.
+Implications for rural educators and future research are discussed.